sulabh915/Cheatsheet_database_and_scripts/Privilege escalation/Linux privilege escalation.md

 > [!INFO]
 > Now at last run linux automation scripts like linpeas, , or other automated scripts.
+GTFOBins contains a list of commands and how they can be exploited through >sudo.
+We can search for the application we have sudo privilege over, and if it exists, it may tell us the exact command we should execute to gain root access >using the sudo privilege we have.

+>LOLBAS also contains a list of Windows applications which we may be able to leverage to perform certain functions, like downloading files or executing commands >in the context of a privileged user.